The Surfly Documentation

 The introduction explains what a Surfly co-browsing session is, and how it works.
 We outline the main features that Surfly offers, and the ways in which it can be adapted to suit your needs.

-Here you can find a list of the different changes you can make to either the code snippet, or the options panel in your Surfly account.
-If the options panel and the code snippet have conflicting settings, the setting in the code snippet has priority.
+Here you can find a list of the different changes you can make to either the code snippet, or the options panel in your Surfly admin account.
+If the options panel and the code snippet have conflicting settings, the settings in the code snippet have priority.

 Here we answer questions on functionality, technology, pricing, security and initial setup.
 If you do not find what you were looking for, please don't hesitate to contact us.